damienteo/my-app/README.md

 - Add more tests specifically for calculation in CPFAccount class
 - Simplify methods in CPFAccount class
 - Fix bug found in cpfForecast.ts
+- Add option for bonuses (13th month, optional)z
+- Add monthly salary increase
+- Add scenario for using CPF to pay for housing
 - Add scenario for choosing to move all sums to Special Account
-- Add scenario for using CPF to pay for housing

 Other TODOs:

 - Improve on styling
 - Add Blog component
+- Add route.js file